0xprinc/checks-while-hacks/README.md

 ## Events

-- `E1` - Should any fields be indexed?
+1. Should any fields be indexed?
-- `E2` - Is the creator of the relevant action included as an indexed field?
+2. Is the creator of the relevant action included as an indexed field?
-- `E3` - Do not index dynamic types like strings or bytes.
+3. Do not index dynamic types like strings or bytes.
-- `E4` - Is when the event emitted and all fields documented using natspec?
+4. Is when the event emitted and all fields documented using natspec?
-- `E5` - Are all users/ids that are operated on in functions that emit the event stored as indexed fields?
+5. `E5` - Are all users/ids that are operated on in functions that emit the event stored as indexed fields?
-- `E6` - Avoid function calls and evaluation of expressions within event arguments.
+6. Avoid function calls and evaluation of expressions within event arguments.
 Their order of evaluation is unpredictable.
-- `E7` - Events should be made for every important change in state made through the contract.
+7. Events should be made for every important change in state made through the contract, so they can be read off-chain.

 ## Contract